Yas-000X/Yas-000X/README.md

-# 👋 Hi, I'm Yas000X
+## 👋 Hi, I'm Yas000X

-I'm a blockchain security researcher & smart contract auditor with a deep curiosity for all things decentralized.
-From uncovering subtle bugs to strengthening protocol logic, I live at the intersection of code and security.
+Smart contract auditor specializing in DeFi security.
+I break protocols so they can't be broken – methodically dissecting complex systems to uncover vulnerabilities before attackers do.
+When not auditing, I'm researching novel attack vectors or building defensive primitives
 ---

-## 🧠 Current Focus
+### 🧠 Current Focus

 - 🔐 Full-time auditing of DeFi and blockchain protocols
 - 🧪 Writing fuzz tests and invariants